aik2mlj/cli-toolbox/README.md

   ```

   And you may want to change `EDITOR` to `nvim` in `~/.config/fish/config.fish` or wherever you set the editor.

-- If you are Lejun or you want to use every config in this repo, append `--all` flag to `./install.sh`.
-Do take a look at all the configs in the repo before applying everything.

-- You can find cool fonts that support command-line icons at [Nerd Fonts](https://www.nerdfonts.com/font-downloads).
-Pick one you like, download and install it, and set it as the font in your terminal emulator.
-This might be needed if you notice some icons are missing (displayed as empty squares).

 - [uv](https://docs.astral.sh/uv/): An extremely fast Python package and project manager, written in Rust.
 Highly recommended over `conda` or `venv` for managing Python environments in most cases — a single tool that replaces `pip`, `pip-tools`, `pipx`, `poetry`, `pyenv`, `twine`, `virtualenv`, and more, and 10–100x faster than `pip`.
 Install with `gah install astral-sh/uv` or your package manager.